billiegoose/nde/README.md

   - [ ] Trigger Hot Module reload on file save.
 - [ ] Build in a Getting Started or walkthrough tutorial.

-## Note
-I used 'npx browserfs index.json' to generate the directory indexes.